Zmyslny/laravel-inline-scripts/README.md

 We have a built-in processor for the theme switch scripts as well.
 To use it, follow these steps:

-Step 1: Publish the built-in theme switch scripts with the PHP processor:
+**Step 1**: Publish the built-in theme switch scripts with the PHP processor:

 ```bash
 php artisan vendor:publish --tag=theme-switch-2-states-php
 ```

-That will copy the scripts to `resources/js/theme-switch-two-states/[theme-init.js, theme-switch.js]` and the processor class to `app/Blade/ThemeSwitchTwoStates/[ThemeInitScript.php, ThemeSwitchScript]`.
+That will copy the scripts to `resources/js/theme-switch-two-states/[theme-init.js, theme-switch.js]` and the processors classes to `app/Blade/ThemeSwitchTwoStates/[ThemeInitScript.php, ThemeSwitchScript]`.

-Step 2: Register the scripts in your `AppServiceProvider`:
+**Step 2**: Register the scripts in your `AppServiceProvider`:

 ```php
 class AppServiceProvider extends ServiceProvider